sunlight999/rld-docker/front/README-front.md

 # installation notice
-download or pull here latest version of rld-front project
+download or pull with git here latest version of rld-front project